vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 --- type:NormalExercise lang:sql xp:100 skills:1 key:58fd297b05
 ## Stations (2)

-The mayor wants to know which stations are the most popular.
+The mayor also wants to know which stations are the most popular so the city can apportion maintenance efforts accordingly.

 *** =instructions
 Get the `start_station_id`s of the top ten most popular stations to start from, sorted from most to least popular.